471D38UNNUX/Desktop-Environment-Installer/README.md

 #cd Desktop-Environment-Installer

-#cd Linux

-#bash Xfce-Installer-For-(your linux based).sh

-Reboot your system.

-Change your desktop environment to xfce4-session (every linux are different ways).
+#cd (choose your desktop environment & follow the readme instruction inside that folder)

 For WSL version: